Israel–Qatar relations

 Qatar established unofficial trade relations with the State of Israel in 1996, the second amongst all nations of the Arabian Peninsula after Oman reportedly did, concurrently with Israel–Jordan peace treaty.
-Until 2009, Qatar and Israel maintained trade relations, but due to Operation Cast Lead, Qatar broke the trade with Israel.
+Qatar severed trade relations with Israel in 2009 following the Gaza War.

 On September 9, 2025, Israel carried out an airstrike in the Qatari capital Doha, targeting residential buildings housing senior Hamas negotiators who were working on a ceasefire agreement to end the Gaza war.
 The attack killed 6 people, including Lance Corporal Bader Saad Mohammed Al Humaidi Al Dosari, a Qatari security official.

 Diplomatic relations

 Following the 2008–2009 Israel–Gaza conflict, Qatar hosted an emergency conference of Arab states and Iran to discuss the conflict.
 The Hamas administration in Gaza, as opposed to the Fatah-controlled Palestinian Authority in the West Bank, represented the Palestinians, undermining support for Palestinian President Mahmoud Abbas.
 Khalid Meshaal, the leader of Hamas, President Bashar al-Assad of Syria, and President Ahmadinejad of Iran urged all Arab states to cut any remaining ties to Israel.

 In 2013, Qatar reportedly assisted in an Israeli operation to bring a group of Yemenite Jews to Israel.
 The claim was made by a Lebanese Arabic newspaper.
 According to the source, 60 Jews fleeing Yemen were allowed to transition from Doha on a flight to Israel.
 On 30 April 2013, Qatari Prime Minister Sheikh Hamad bin Jassim al-Thani said that final status agreements with the Palestinians could involve land swaps instead of sticking to the 1967 borders.
 This was received positively in Israel with Justice Minister Tzipi Livni saying: "This news is very positive.
 In the tumultuous world around ... it could allow the Palestinians to enter the room and make the needed compromises and it sends a message to the Israeli public that this is not just about us and the Palestinians", adding that "peace between the Palestinians and the Israelis is ... a strategic choice for the Arab states".

-Israeli leaders harshly criticized Qatar's diplomatic and financial support of Hamas in the wake of Operation Protective Edge, accusing the Qataris of being major sponsors of terrorism.
+Israeli leaders harshly criticized Qatar's diplomatic and financial support of Hamas in the wake of 2014 Gaza War, accusing the Qataris of being major sponsors of terrorism.
 Foreign Minister Avigdor Lieberman called for the banishment of Qatar-based Al Jazeera journalists from Israel.

 On 9 March 2015, Qatar's ambassador to Gaza reportedly sought direct approval from Israel to import construction material into the Gaza Strip after Egypt had refused to allow the Qatari delegation through the Rafah border crossing.
 The Palestinian Authority and Fatah lashed out at Qatar, condemning their efforts to engage in direct communication with Israel.
 Jihad Harb, a political analyst and author, claimed that Qatar "might assume the role of mediator between Gaza and Israel, thus usurping the roles of the PA and Egypt."
 In June 2015, the Qatari government facilitated discussions between Israel and Hamas in Doha to discuss a possible five-year ceasefire between the two parties.